 They are comprised mainly of variable amounts of pyrite, sphalerite, galena, chalcopyrite and gold in a gangue of quartz and carbonate.

 Santa Barbara Project Map including principal vein traces identified on the property.

 In 2018, seven gold-bearing veins were examined and sampled, and several more were discovered during successive property visits.
 Assay results returned up to 27.81 g/t Au, and more than 50% of the total number of samples returned above 10 g/t Au (>0.30 Oz Ton Au).

-Based on observations of mineralised exposures, artisanal diggings/pits, tunnels and adits, individual veins have estimated minimum observed lengths of 50 metres up to 400 metres.
-They are generally parallel, with azimuthal trends from 030o to 060o, and overall steep to sub-vertical dips.
-Vein widths may reach 0.5 metres, e.g. at Esperanza-Bonanza.
-Associated alteration is typically characterised by chlorite+/-carbonate+/-argillic minerals +/- sulphide mineralisation.
-Alteration widths may range from several cm to almost a metre.
+Based on observations of mineralised exposures, artisanal diggings/pits, tunnels and adits, individual veins have estimated minimum observed lengths of 50 metres and to >400 metres.
+They are generally parallel, trending from 020o to 060o, and overall steep to sub-vertical dips.
+Vein widths may reach 0.5 metres, but veining does pinch and swell, and in some cases, splits or branchiates.